The Keto Diet is a diet for everyone.

 Therefore, the secret to a ketogenic diet is choosing the right balance of fat and protein and choosing high-fat foods, which is a difficult decision for many at first.

-How difficult is the implementation of a ketogenic diet?
+How difficult is the implementation of a keto diet?

 It is especially important, but also the most difficult, to endure the initial 10-15 days of the child when the body goes through the adjustment phase and experiences the most difficult moments, but the results achieved by a ketogenic diet should be sufficient motivation for everyone to persist and achieve the goals.